Books and Vintage Merchandise Store

 Authorized Images: Famous Authors Seen Through Antique and Vintage Postcards

-Authorized Images is an eye-mesmerizing survey–the first of its kind anywhere—examining the phenomenon (which started in the 1890s and ending only in the 1930s) when the world went mad for picture postcards associated with novelists, poets, and playwrights–to a degree almost inconceivable to us now.
+Authorized Images is an eye-mesmerizing survey–the first of its kind anywhere—examining the worldwide phenomenon when the planet went mad for picture postcards associated with novelists, poets, and playwrights—to a degree almost inconceivable to us now.
+The craze started in the early 1890s and tapered only in the 1930s with the arrival of the Great Depression.

-In the first decades of the 20th century especially the mania for sending literary postcards through the mail was equalled only by the mania for collecting postcards of literary figures.
-Savvy publishers of postcards augmented purchase of their product by often supplying free albums in which to display and store one’s diligent collecting.
-The craze resulted in the sale of millions of literary postcards throughout the western world in this period.
+In the first decades of the 20th century, the mania for sending literary postcards through the mail was equalled only by the mania for collecting postcards as a hobby.
+Savvy publishers of postcards fomented greater purchases of their product by supplying free albums in which collectors could display and store their growing compilation of treasures.
+The craze resulted in the sale of millions of literary postcards throughout the western world.

-To modern eyes there seems to have been an insatiable hunger for these easily-affordable images of writerly figures, most of them celebrated–even venerated–for centuries.
+To modern eyes, there seems to have been an insatiable hunger for these easily-affordable images of writerly figures, most of them celebrated–even venerated to a degree scarcely credible today.

 Table of Contents: